Amejias722/LOOP_PLAYWRIGHT/README.md

 # Playwright Project 🎭
 ## _Data-Driven Testing With Asana._
-Note: Test is **read-only** due to update in login credentials.
+Note: Test is **read-only** due to change in login credentials.
 Do not run test.

 ## Overview 👩🏻‍💻